What is GERD?

-Due to some reasons, food may remain for a longer time in the stomach causing distension of stomach for a longer time than usual.
-This may put pressure on lower esophageal sphincter leading to GERD.
+Due to some reasons, food may remain for a longer time in the stomach causing distension of the stomach for a longer time than usual.
+This may put pressure on the lower esophageal sphincter leading to GERD.

 Many patients report that emotional or physical stress may trigger or aggravate GERD.

 During pregnancy, hormonal changes may slow down the functioning of the digestive system.
-Thus, the food is pushed down slowly from esophagus to the stomach causing relaxation of the lower esophageal sphincter.
+Thus, the food is pushed down slowly from the esophagus to the stomach causing relaxation of the lower esophageal sphincter.
 In addition to this, as the uterus grows in size, it puts pressure on the stomach and diaphragm leading to reflux.